Phase transition during inflation and the gravitational wave signal at pulsar timing arrays: Details of our numerical simulation

-we simulate the process of phase transition using the classical equation of $\sigma$.
-This field is evolved by the same numerical integrator used in ~\cite{Forest:1989ez,Yoshida:1990zz}, (the details can also be found in the appendix of \cite{An:2023idh}).
-In the case of this work, the Hamiltonian that governs the evolution of the system is
+we simulate the phase transition process using the classical equation of motion for $\sigma$.
+The evolution of this field is computed using the same numerical integrator employed in~\cite{Forest:1989ez,Yoshida:1990zz}, (the details can also be found in the appendix of~\cite{An:2023idh}).
+In the case of this work, the Hamiltonian governing the system's evolution is

 where $\pi\equiv a^2 \sigma'$.